A Collaborative Australian/eROSITA_DE Science Project must either:

 The leader(s) of the projects (Principal Investigator(s), PI(s)) must be an Australian/eROSITA_DE Collaboration Partner, who according to the signed MoU agreement is either a member of eROSITA_DE consortium or an astronomer at Australian Institution.
 Preferably our projects should strive to have one PI from the eROSITA_DE Consortium and the other from an Australian Institution.

 Each proposer must obtain the “in principle” approval to share data from the owners of the proprietary data.
 Each project must not conflict with existing Australian/eROSITA Science Projects and must involve at least one member from the eROSITA_DE team and Australian Partner.
+If you have not used eROSITA data before, you can view the MPE Early Data Release website to see how you can get involved.

 All proposers are required to contact the Chairs of the appropriate Science Working Group to obtain approval for the submission collaborative proposal.
 The Chairs can also help with initiating collaboration by connecting appropriate eROSITA_DE consortium members with Australian researchers.